-Yelloweye rockfish (PDF)(opens in new tab) is a federally designated "overfished" species, which means that less than 25 percent of their estimated pre-fishery population now exists.
+Yelloweye rockfish (PDF)(opens in new tab) is a federally designated "overfished" species, which means that less than 25 percent of its estimated pre-fishery population now exists.
 Copper and quillback rockfishes were assessed off California in 2021, and while their status is not yet determined, these populations were found to be significantly depleted.
-Each year, the Pacific Fishery Management Council (PFMC) sets harvest limits for overfished species based on the respective stock assessments, rebuilding plans, and harvest control rules.
+Each year, the Pacific Fishery Management Council (PFMC) sets harvest limits for all stocks, including overfished species, based on the respective stock assessments, rebuilding plans, and harvest control rules.
 For stocks with depleted populations, harvest limits are further reduced to allow for quicker rebuilding.

-CDFW has two challenging goals to meet every year: 1) to ensure that harvest limits for overfished species are not exceeded, and 2) to allow groundfish fishing opportunities for the public.
-In 2007, the California recreational fishery significantly exceeded its annual harvest limits for yelloweye rockfish and canary rockfish, resulting in early fishery closures.
+CDFW has two challenging and somewhat competing goals to meet every year: 1) ensure that harvest limits for all species are not exceeded, and 2) allow groundfish fishing opportunities for the public.

 Minimizing fishery mortality on these stocks of concern is needed so that fishing opportunities on healthy stocks may continue, and you can do your part to help.
-By understanding the information and following the guidelines contained in the following resources, recreational anglers can help ensure future fishing opportunities
+By understanding the information and following the guidelines contained in the following resources, recreational anglers can help ensure future fishing opportunities.

-This flyer lists identifying features that can be used to differentiate between canary rockfish, yelloweye rockfish, and vermilion rockfish.
+This flyer lists identifying features that can be used to differentiate between yelloweye rockfish, vermilion rockfish, and canary rockfish.

 A brochure with tips and techniques for successfully releasing rockfish suffering barotrauma injuries.